gangdong/gangdong.github.io/_posts/2018-06-28-Web-jekyll-pagination.markdown

 toc: true
 sidebar: true
 ---
-If you don't have pagination for your personal blog and you want to do it, this page is probably helpful to you.
+If you don't have pagination for your blog and you want to do it, this page is probably helpful to you.

-My personal blog is constructed by Jekyll, so I will only write down how to paginate the blog that powered by Jekyll.
+My blog is constructed by Jekyll, so I will only write down how to paginate the blog powered by Jekyll.
 Actually below part are some experiences when I paginated my blog.

-When you have a long post list, to break them into smaller lists and display them over multiple pages will become a common requirements.
+When you have a long post list, breaking them into smaller lists and display them over multiple pages will become a common requirement.
 Fortunately, Jekyll offers a pagination plugin, which can automatically generate the appropriate files and folders you need for paginated listings.

 {% include toc.html %}

 ## Install plugin
-Add the **jekyll-paginate** into your website's Gemfile and declare it at your configuration file `_config.yml` under plugins. like below Gemfile.
+Add the `jekyll-paginate` into your website's Gemfile and declare it at your configuration file `_config.yml` under plugins.

+Like below Gemfile.

 {% highlight ruby %}
 gemspec